This article has links to products and services we love, which we may make commission from.

 There’s almost nothing like watching the Buckingham Fountain‘s impressive spray at night.

-You’ll also get to see the spectacular Chicago Theatre (175 North St) lit up just like it was during its glory days, one of the more historic yet fun things to do in October in Chicago.
+You’ll also see the spectacular Chicago Theatre (175 North St) lit up just like it was during its glory days, one of the more historic yet fun things to do in October in Chicago.

 Explore the Downtown Area